-audience, and hula as an expression of Hawaii is, of course, honored, 'Silve said.
-'People always look to Hawaii as the source.'
+"It's creating a much larger audience, and hula as an expression of Hawaii is, of course, honored," Silve said.
+"People always look to Hawaii as the source."

-Dancers who have passed through her halau - several hundred now, by her count, although only about 30 at a time - range from expatriates to nathough only about 30 at a time - range from expatriates to native Parisians, including the occasional man.
+Dancers who have passed through her halau -- several hundred now, by her count, although only about 30 at a time -- range from expatriates to native Parisians, including the occasional man.
 Some come out of curiosity, some for exercise, but they stay, she says, upon discovering that hula is about much more than dance.

-"It's a culture but it's a vay of being.
+"It's a culture but it's a way of being.
 They're surprised at how involved we all get with each other's lives, like family.
-And they love it because Paris can be an existential city where people feel very alone.
-Even when autumn leaves fall along the Seine, the mana of hula makes itself available to the dancers.
-Silve says: 'It's amazing how wherever you are, that energy is still there.
-I think when you'r very sincere about it, it's real.'
+And they love it because Paris can be an existential city where people feel very alone."

+Even when autumn leaves fall along the Seine, the mana of hula makes itself available to the dancers, Silve says: "It's amazing how wherever you are, that energy is still there.
+I think when you're very sincere about it, it's réal."